 DeCS is a dynamic vocabulary totaling 34,126 descriptors and 77 qualifiers, of which 30,194 come from MeSH, and 3,932 are exclusively DeCS.
 DeCS’s unique categories and descriptor totals are: Science and Health (329); Homeopathy (1912); Traditional, Complementary and Integrative Medicine (113); Public Health (2750); and Health Surveillance (820).
 As it is a dynamic vocabulary, it has a never-ending process of growth and change, among alterations, substitutions and creation of new terms or areas.

 With the creation of the national, institutional and thematic VHLs, search strategies were made available in the various topics in order to facilitate the retrieval of the existing literature.

-The updating annually performed in MeSH and the modifications also carried out in the other DeCS categories, demand the revision and update of the search strategies on the thematic areas of each BVS, especially the ones including hierarchical codes.
+The updating annually performed in MeSH and the modifications also carried out in the other DeCS categories demand the revision and update of the search strategies on the thematic areas of each BVS, especially the ones including hierarchical codes.
 Therefore, it is advised that the team responsible for their creation also make sure that these strategies can be revised annually before implementing them.
-Read text on how to revise strategies used in searching thematic areas of a VHL.

 In addition to the NLM, which governs annual updates, BIREME/PAHO/WHO has the support of the following partners in the development and updating of DeCS/MeSH: